Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsection{Counterpoint}

-Counterpoint is defined as the conduction of simultaneous melodic lines, or ``voices''.
-The bibliography covers systematic ways to conduct voices, leading to scholastic genres like canons, inventions and fugues.
-It is possible to summarize counterpoint rules, and it is known that Beethoven -- among others -- also outlined such a briefing of counterpoint.
+Counterpoint is a set of techniques for the conduction of simultaneous melodic lines, or ``voices''.
+The bibliography covers systematic ways to conduct voices, leading to scholastic genres like canons, inventions and fugues~\cite{Fux,SchoenbergContra}.
+It is possible to summarize the rules of scholastic counterpoint, and it is known that Beethoven -- among others -- also outlined such a digest of counterpoint.

-The purpose of counterpoint is to conduct voices in a way that they sound independent.
-In order to do that, the relative motion of voices (in pairs) is crucial and categorized as: direct, oblique and contrary (see Figure~\ref{fig:movContraponto}).
-The parallel motion is an direct motion.
-The gold rule here is to take care of the direct motions, avoiding them when leading to a perfect consonance.
+The main purpose of (scholastic) counterpoint is to conduct voices in a way that they sound independent.
+In order to do that, the relative motion of voices (in pairs) is crucial and categorized as: direct, oblique and contrary, as depicted in Figure~\ref{fig:movContraponto}.
+The parallel motion is a direct motion in which the starting and final intervals are the same.
+The golden rule here is to take care of the direct motions, avoiding them when ending in a perfect consonance.
 The parallel motion should occur only between imperfect consonances and no more than three consecutive times.
-Dissonances can be unadmitted or used when followed and preceded by consonances of joint degrees, i.e.\ neighbor notes in a scale.
-The motions that lead to a neighbor note in the scale sound coherent.
-When having 3 or more voices, the melodic importance lies on the higher and lower voices, in this order~\cite{Fux,Tragtenberg,SchoenbergContra}.
+Dissonances can be forbidden or used only when followed and preceded by consonances of neighbor degrees, i.e.\ adjacent notes in a scale.
+The motions that lead to a neighbor note in the scale sound coherent and are prioritized.
+When having 3 or more voices, the melodic relevance lies mainly in the highest and then in the lowest of the voices~\cite{Fux,Tragtenberg,SchoenbergContra}.